Healthcare Payments Data Program: Voluntary Submitters

 The HPD Program has developed the following goals, based on the legislative intent outlined in the authorizing statute.

-• Increase transparency about health care costs, utilization, quality, and equity.
+- Increase transparency about health care costs, utilization, quality, and equity.

-• Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies.
+- Inform policy decisions on topics including the provision of quality health care, improving public health, reducing disparities, advancing health coverage, reducing health care costs, and oversight of the health care system and health care companies.

-• Support a sustainable health care system and more equitable access to affordable and quality health care for all.
+- Improve data transparency to achieve a sustainable health care system and more equitable access to affordable and quality health care for all.

 Voluntary Submission to the HPD

 Many health benefit programs are increasingly concerned about the continued escalation of health care costs and are interested in more effective use of data and transparency to drive the development of solutions.
-An estimated 4-5 million Californians are covered by ERISA self-funded employers and other purchasers, which are not mandatory submitters under the HPD Program (see FAQ for details).
+An estimated 4-5 million Californians are covered by ERISA self-funded employers and other purchasers, which are not mandatory submitters under the HPD Program.
 These purchasers may choose to contribute their data to the HPD.
 The more comprehensive the HPD is in reflecting the entire population of California, the more accurate the analytic findings will be and the greater the likelihood of achieving both purchaser goals and HPD program goals – including transparency, informed policy decisions, improved health care, and equitable access to affordable and high-quality care.

 Purchasers can request their ASO plan(s) that their data be submitted to HPD.
 Click below to request assistance connecting with your ASO.